boyanio/react-blazor/README.md

 # React vs. Blazor

-This demo shows how React apps can live together with Blazor app, which are basically C# apps running in the browser with the help of WebAssembly.
+This demo shows how React apps can live together with Blazor apps, which are basically C# apps running in the browser with the help of WebAssembly.

 ## Getting started